Contents

 MacHack 1992

-Somehow I convinced Apple to allow me to bring a prototype of the RISC based Macintosh to MacHack 1992.
+Somehow, I convinced Apple to allow me to bring a prototype of the RISC-based Macintosh to MacHack 1992.
 This unit used an M68110 with an emulator written by Gary Davidian.
 We did not yet have a prototype with a PowerPC processor.
-I offered $100 dollars to anyone who could find a piece of Mac software that would not run on the prototype.
-Waldemar Horwat won the $100 dollars by finding that the TMON debugger did not run under emulation.
-The video from MacHack is unwatchable but does capture me presenting payment to Waldemar.
+I offered $100 to anyone who could find a piece of Mac software that would not run on the prototype.
+Waldemar Horwat won the $100 by finding that the TMON debugger did not run under emulation.
+The video from MacHack is unwatchable but captures me presenting the payment to Waldemar.

 On the same unwatchable video is a clip of me presenting my hack, Okay, What was that?